llprecasting/recastingCodes/DisplacedVertices/ATLAS-SUSY-2016-08_ALessa/README.md

                         verbose level (debug, info, warning or error).
 Default is info

 ```
+where model is used to fetch the relevant model parameters depending on the scenario (ewk or strong production).
+This information is used only for conveniently storing the model parameters (such as the proper lifetime) along with the recasting info.
+The user can easily modify the [helper.py](./helper.py) code for other models.

 The basic required input is a Delphes ROOT file.
 For instance, running: